hoanhan101/ultimate-go/README.md

 It is a work in progress.

-Below are the outline of the all topics.
+Below is the outline of all the topics.
 Normally, a topic is covered when there is a link, or several links next to it.

 **Tasks**